-Behavioral Attributes of Strategic Default: Evidence from the Foreclosure Moratorium in Greece
+Collateral Enforcement and Strategic Behavior: Evidence from a Foreclosure Moratorium in Greece

-Keywords: Strategic default, Foreclosure moratorium, Mortgage default, Moral hazard, Tax Evasion
+Keywords: Strategic delinquency, Foreclosure moratorium, Mortgage default, Moral hazard

 JEL Classification: G21, D10, K35